AsaRy13/cse210-projects/final/FinalProject/README.md

 # Somethings to Keep Note of:
 This project's Target Framework is net8.0-windows not net8.0, so it may not work on Linux, but it will work on Windows.
 Please evaluate this project using a Windows machine.
-Also, the pie chart isn't accurate and I haven't figured out why that is.